 - Go to the doctor.
 If you are hurt, you need medical attention.
 Whether it is a trip to the emergency room, your primary care doctor, or a walk-in clinic, Florida’s personal injury protection (PIP) law requires you to seek initial care within 14 days of your accident.

-- Seek an auto wreck lawyer who represents car wreck victims.
+- Seek an auto wreck lawyer who represents car wreck injury victims.
 A personal injury attorney will handle all aspects of your car accident claim to ensure the maximum settlement for your personal injury case.
-Our Pasco auto accident attorneys operate on a contingency fee basis, meaning that no money is collected upfront and all fees are collected out of the settlement received.
+Our Pasco car accident attorneys operate on a contingency fee basis, meaning that no money is collected upfront and all fees are collected out of the settlement received.

 Do I Really Need A Lawyer If I Am In A Motor Vehicle Accident In Pasco County?

+Likely yes, because accident lawyers deal with insurance claims adjusters on your behalf.
 Despite how nice the claims adjusters seem on the phone, they do not have your best interests at heart.
 They have hundreds of hours of training, where they are taught to be sweet as pie to you while minimizing the amount of money that is paid out to you.

 Far too often, injured people settle their claims with a “nice” insurance adjuster at the outset of the personal injury case.
 The accident victim has not been treated to the point where he or she has recovered as much as science allows.
 Sometimes the accident victim has not received any medical treatment.
 That injured person may settle his or her case for thousands or even hundreds of thousands less than the case is worth.
 And that injured person may one day walk into a car accident law firm like ours and express sour grapes.
 Unfortunately, once the injured person has settled his or her case, there is nothing a lawyer can do to fix the problem.